 - A second study conducted at Baptist Hospital – a chain of five hospitals in Jacksonville, Florida – also implemented both an educational training system and a lift assist system.
-Their rate of nurse back injuries fell by a shocking 80 percent.
+Their rate fell by a shocking 80 percent.

 Based on this information, OSHA moved to approve federal regulations that required all companies, including medical facilities, to take steps to prevent ergonomic injuries in the workplace.
 But the bill, which specifically mentioned the plight of registered nurses, was killed by Congress in 2000.

 At our workers’ comp clinic in Dallas, Texas a large number of patients suffering from on-the-job back health problems.
 Our team is very familiar with these types of incidents and our full-service clinic has a clear strategy for approaching them with care, from the moment you enter the door to the moment you return to work.

 - Tests and diagnostics.
 It is vital that before treatment begins, we know exactly why you are hurting and what is limiting function.
 Through a medical exam, scans, and x-rays, we will determine where the problem is and why it is occurring.

 - Pain management.
 Back injuries are known for causing excruciating amounts of pain.
 None of our patients should be in pain.
 One of the first steps we take is making sure that our patients are as comfortable as possible without being over-medicated, whether through over-the-counter medication or prescription painkillers.